-Primary sources required for this lesson plan were also used in the previous lesson, "The People of Kansas :--Territorial Kansas 1855 Census for districts 1, 4, 16, and 17 may be accessed through Kansas Memory 1855 census or through Territorial Kansas Online.
+Primary sources required for this lesson plan were introduced in the previous lesson, "The People of Kansas: Where did the come from?
+Why did they come?" and may be accessed through Kansas Memory or through Territorial Kansas Online.
 The lesson also calls for American Progress a painting by John Gast.
 Copies of this painting can be found easily through a Google search.

 Return to ready-to-use lesson plans

 This lesson plan was originally prepared by the Education and Outreach Division, Kansas State Historical Society for Territorial Kansas Online.
 The standards cited in the pdf form of the lesson plan were those from the 1999 Kansas State Standards.
 On this preview of the lesson we have made every attempt to match them to the current Kansas History, Government, and Social Studies Standards and Kansas College and Career Ready Literacy Standards.